Prominence: A discriminator of gravitational wave signals: Prominence

 \end{itemize} which is defined to be $\mathcal{O}(1)$.
 Note that this procedure ignores the signal beyond the endpoints, regardless of its magnitude.
 In other words, the endpoints are always treated as valleys relative to the neighboring peak.
 This is reasonable given that an experiment is sensitive in a fixed frequency range.

 To make our discussion clear, consider two concrete examples: peaks~(1) and~(2) in \cref{fig:prom_example}.
 We begin with peak~(2).
 Starting from the summit, extend a horizontal line across the entire frequency range until it intersects either the slope of a higher peak or a window border.
 This corresponds to the second highest red dot-dashed line in the figure.
-The line intersects the right edge of the frequency window, and defines a valley at~(d).
-On the left of the summit, the line intersects the slope of peak~(1).
-Within the frequency range covered by the red dot-dashed line, two minima, labeled (b) and (c), are identified.
-Since (c) is lower than (b), it is the second valley.
-The prominence of peak~(2) is the vertical distance between the higher valley~(d) and the summit.
-The base is marked by the blue dotted line that passes through the higher valley (d) and extends to the location of valley (c).
+In the top panel, the window border is set by the edges of the plot, so the line intersects the right edge of the frequency window and defines a valley at~(d).
+On the left of the summit, the line intersects the right slope of peak~(1).
+In the bottom panel, the window is defined by the segment between the points at which the signal intersects the ET sensitivity curve.
+Then, the red dot-dashed line ends almost on the ET sensitivity curve on the left, and close to this curve on the right.
+The intersection of the signal and the ET sensitivity curve on the right defines valley~(d).
+Within the frequency range covered by the red dot-dashed line, in the top panel we identify two minima on the left of the peak, labeled (b) and (c), while in the bottom panel we identify only one minimum, labeled (c).
+In the top panel, since (c) is lower than (b), it is the second valley.
+In the bottom panel (c) is the second valley because it is unique.
+The Prominence of peak~(2) is the vertical distance between the higher valley~(d) and the summit.
+The base is marked by the blue dotted line that passes through the higher valley~(d) and extends to the location of valley~(c) in both panels.

 For peak (1), begin by extending a horizontal line from the summit.
-The (highest) red dash-dotted line intersects the window border on both sides because peak~(1) is the highest peak.
-The lowest minimum on each side, labeled (a) and (c), defines the two valleys.
-Since (c) is higher than (a), it determines the base (blue dotted line) between (a) and (c).
-The Prominence is the height of the peak from the base, or equivalently the height of the peak from the higher valley~(c).
+Because peak~(1) is the highest peak, in the top panel the (highest) red dash-dotted line intersects the window border on both sides.
+In the lower panel, the red dot-dashed line ends close to (but not on) the LISA sensitivity curve on both sides.
+The two valleys are the lowest minima on either side of the peak.
+In the top panel, these correspond to~(a) and~(c).
+In the bottom panel, (b) is the valley on the right of the peak, and valley~(a) on the left is the point of intersection of the signal and the LISA sensitivity curve.
+In the top panel, since (c) is the higher valley, it determines the base (blue dotted line) between~(a) and~(c).
+In the bottom panel, since (b) is the higher valley, it determines the base between~(a) and~(b).
+The Prominence is the height of the peak from the base, or equivalently the height of the peak from the higher valley~(c), in the top panel, and the higher valley~(b), in the bottom panel.
+Note that the Prominence of peaks~(1) and (2) are different in the two panels because of the difference in definition of the window border.

 Prominence is sensitive to both the background structure and the shape of the signal, providing a more nuanced measure than SNR.